Jazaltron10/Python/Journals/PythonLessonJournal4.md

 ###### The Second Type Of Built-in Functions
-Unlike the first type of built in functions these second types do not take in any parameter and are called on directly on a specific data type value.<br>
+Unlike the first type of built in functions these second types do not take in any parameter(it's optional) and are called on directly on a specific data type value.<br>
 The major difference between this type of built-in function and the first is that
 +   Each data type has its own built-in functions(i.e referring to the second type)
 +   They are very useful and makes sense only for that specific data type
-+   The parameters for these functions are actually the value for which we are calling the function for
++   The parameters for these functions are actually the value for which we are calling the function for(again referring to the second type)
 +   In some cases special parameters can also be passed into the function itself

 ###### Example: